nicolenowicki/Multifunctional-Calculator/README.md

 # Multifunctional-Calculator
 This program provides several operations (most uncommonly used in a typical calculator).
+Completed as part of course curriculum.